Who Can Be Liable In A Truck Accident?

 A third theory of product liability concerns the product’s marketing.
 In such a case, the product is distributed without effective instructions or warnings about non-obvious hazards.

-Consult a Florida truck accident attorney
+Consult a Florida truck accident lawyer

 Trucking companies know the exposure they face in an accident is potentially enormous.
-Because of this, they employ experienced defense attorneys to shield themselves.
+Because of this, they employ experienced defense lawyers to shield themselves.
 In a case involving multiple defendants, each defendant may try to tag the others with liability to avoid its own responsibility.
 You deserve to have someone on your side with equal experience and dedication, fighting to help you and your family obtain compensation for your losses.
 For a free consultation, contact the skilled truck accident lawyers of Lesser, Lesser, Landy & Smith, PLLC.
 We serve clients in Boca Raton, Stuart, and West Palm Beach.